Skip To Content

 College loans are available to the student but can take many years for them to repay.
 If you don’t want to leave your student burdened with debt when they graduate, consider if your borrowing could be an additional tool to help pay for educational expenses.
 Speak with your advisor about Bank of America credit solutions, which may include the following:

-Home Equity Line of Credit (HELOC) If you have equity in your home, a HELOC from Bank of America can be a flexible solution for covering education expenses.
+Home Equity Line of Credit (HELOC) With a HELOC from Bank of America, you can borrow against the available equity in your home to cover education expenses.

 You should consider all the benefits, as well as the risks.
 Please see below.